nodebeats/nodebeats/README.md

 ## Note

-We will be upgrading the entire codebase from Angular v2.0.0-rc.4 to Angular v2.0.0-rc.6 in the next version.
+We will be upgrading the entire codebase from Angular v2.0.0-rc.4 to latest Angular 2 release in the next version.
 In the next release, we will write unit tests for much of the code functionality.
 So, if you want to create your project using Angular v2.0.0-rc.4, then you can use it for your production site, else we will notfiy you of new version upgrade as soon as possible.

 ## License